sridurgeshv/AI-Project/README.md

 - **Express**

-Express is a Node.js framework used to serve our application and provide API endpoints for the front end to invoke functions, such as detecting labels and facial expressions.
+A Node.js framework used to serve the application and provide API endpoints for front-end functions.

 Learn More: [Express](https://expressjs.com/)